Critical Ecosystem Partnership Fund (CEPF)

 - Project must be located in active CEPF biodiversity hotspot

-- Civil society organizations of all sizes eligible: farmers' cooperatives, community groups, Indigenous peoples organizations, universities, NGOs, small businesses
+- Civil society organisations of all sizes eligible: farmers' cooperatives, community groups, Indigenous peoples organisations, universities, NGOs, small businesses

 Decision Timeline